Ugo Giletta: Career

 Giletta's exhibition activity began in the early 1980s with solo exhibitions such as Cavassa '87 (1987, Civic Museum of Casa Cavassa, Saluzzo) and Il colore della forma (1989, Quadreria d’arte, Cuneo).

 Starting from the 1990s, Giletta appeared at institutional exhibitions in various locations in Piedmont and beyond: Tempo d’arte (1991, Torino Esposizioni, Turin), Intermedia (1992, Crawford Gallery of Cork, Ireland), Fantastica automazione (1993, Fondazione Marazza, Borgomanero), Proposte IX (1993, Palazzo IRV, Piedmont Region, Turin), Traiettorie sonore (1995, Villa Olmo, Como), From 200 to 2000 (1995, Palazzo Dugentesco, Vercelli).

 In 1999, with the writer Nico Orengo, he produced the multimedia show The Melancholy Death of Oyster Boy, freely adapted from the book of the same name by Tim Burton, presented at the Doge’s Palace ([Ducale]) in Genoa; his collaboration with poets and writers also includes the creation of some art books for Edizioni Pulcinoelefante, especially with Orengo and the poet Alda Merini.

 Since 2000, Giletta has exhibited his works nationally and internationally in art galleries, institutions and museums in Italy, France, Belgium, Hungary, Austria, Germany, South Korea, China, and Singapore.
 In 2003, he was a finalist at the Mastroianni International Award.
 He took part in other exhibitions, among which, in 2016, the Challenging Beauty Insights of Italian Contemporary Art at the Parkview Green Museum, Beijing, an exhibition illustrating the contemporary scene of Italian art from the 1960s to the present day, from Poor Art to Transavantgarde, from the New Roman School to the generations of artists of the Nineties and Zero’s.
 MOVING TALES Racconti in movimento (Cuneo Civic Museum), an international selection of 30 video works from La Gaia Collection of Cuneo.

+In 2019, at the Church of Saint Paul in Kotor, Montenegro, an exhibition entitled “The Face of the Other” was organized for him by the Community of Italians in Montenegro, in collaboration with the Popular University of Trieste and under the patronage of the Embassy of Italy in Montenegro.

+In the summer of 2022, he took part in the international program of Fondazione Aria dedicated to contemporary art and culture, the IX edition of Stills of Peace and Everyday Life – Italy and Armenia, as the Italian artist invited to exhibit his works at the Cisterns of Palazzo Acquaviva in Atri, in a show entitled “Apparitions, Bonds.”

+In October 2025, on the occasion of the celebrations for “Napoli 2500”, he was invited to present several symbolic works at the National Museum of Capodimonte in the exhibition NAFRICA-MASKS (Memory & Identity / Men or Masks) curated by Simon Njami.

+Image gallery

 Artistic activity

 Ugo Giletta's artistic career has been characterized by the use of various techniques including painting, drawing, sculpture and video installations.
 As Francesco Poli writes: "All his work, although diversified, merges into a poetic underlying restlessness that deals with the enigma of existence.”